news 2023

 Sculpting quantum materials for the electronics of the future

 An international team led by the University of Geneva has developed a quantum material in which the fabric of space inhabited by electrons can be curved on-demand.
-The development of new information and communication technologies poses new challenges to scientists and industry.
-Designing new quantum materials - whose exceptional properties stem from quantum physics - is the most promising way to meet these challenges.
+Artistic view.
+Curvature of the space fabric due to the superposition of spin and orbital states at the interface between lanthanum aluminate (LaAlO3) and strontium titanate (SrTiO3).

 Electronic metadevices break barriers to ultra-fast communications